-This guide is destined to be an indispensible authority on the subject for everyone from beginning hobbyists to trained experts, throughout Appalachia and beyond.
+This guide is destined to be an indispensable authority on the subject for everyone from beginning hobbyists to trained experts, throughout Appalachia and beyond.

-Walt Sturgeon is a field mycologist with over 40 years of experience studying and identifying mushrooms.
-His photos of mushroom and fungi, some award-winning, can be seen in numerous mushroom field guide publications, three of which he co-authored.
-One of these, Mushrooms of the Northeast, was awarded the best field guide of 2016 by the National Outdoor Writers Association
+Walt Sturgeon is a field mycologist with over forty years of experience studying and identifying mushrooms.
+His photos of mushroom and fungi, some award-winning, can be seen in numerous mushroom field guide publications, three of which he coauthored.
+One of these, Mushrooms of the Northeast, was awarded the best field guide of 2016 by the National Outdoor Writers Association.
+More info →

 Permission to reprint